paklog/shipment-transportation/docs/architecture/aggregates.md

 # Domain Aggregates

-In our domain, an aggregate is a cluster of associated objects that we treat as a single unit for the purpose of data changes.
-Each aggregate has a root and a boundary.
-The root is the single, specific entity within the aggregate that is accessible from the outside.
-The boundary defines what is inside the aggregate.
-Nothing outside the boundary can hold a reference to anything inside, except to the root.
+Aggregates define the transactional boundaries of the domain.
+Each aggregate exposes a single root, guards its invariants, and keeps references to other aggregates by identity so consistency stays local.

+## Aggregate Map

+- `Shipment` keeps the life cycle and tracking history for a single shipment, coordinating its own value objects and events.
+- `Load` groups multiple shipments for transport, ensuring planning and tendering rules are respected without reaching across other aggregates.

-## 1. The `Shipment` Aggregate
+## `Shipment` Aggregate

-The `Shipment` is a core aggregate in our domain.
-Its primary responsibility is to represent a single, trackable unit from its creation until it is assigned to a load.
+### Purpose

+Represent one shipment from creation through assignment, capturing tracking history and current logistics status.

+### Key Invariants

+- All mutations flow through the `Shipment` root to keep the tracking history consistent.
+- `TrackingEvent` instances exist only inside a `Shipment`; they cannot be referenced externally.
+- Value objects such as `ShipmentId`, `OrderId`, `TrackingNumber`, `CarrierName`, and `ShipmentStatus` validate themselves before the aggregate changes state.

-### DDD Analysis
+### Collaboration Notes

-- **Aggregate Root:** `Shipment` is the root entity.
-All access to its internal state, such as the tracking history, must go through the `Shipment` object.
-This ensures its invariants (business rules) are always maintained.
-- **Entity:** `TrackingEvent` is an entity *within* the `Shipment` aggregate.
-It has its own identity based on its properties (like timestamp and status), but it has no global identity outside of its parent `Shipment`.
-It cannot be queried for directly.
-- **Value Objects:** The aggregate is composed of numerous value objects (`ShipmentId`, `OrderId`, `TrackingNumber`, `CarrierName`, `ShipmentStatus`).
-These objects are immutable and are defined by their attributes, not by an ID.
-They ensure that the data within our aggregate is always valid and meaningful.
+- Application services load the aggregate through its repository and invoke intent-revealing methods like `addTrackingEvent` or `assignTrackingNumber`.
+- External systems observe the aggregate through domain events rather than holding direct references to child entities.

-### Class Diagram
+### Diagram

 ```mermaid
 classDiagram